yzkuxp/Distorted/README.md

 # About Distorted.
 Tool made by myself in python for encrypt your text.\
-Encrypt options: Md5, Sha256, Sha512, Base64.
-And its possible to reverte text.
+Encrypt options: Md5, Sha256, Sha512, Base64, Reverte Text and Cesar Cipher.

 OBS: The tool it's still in development.
-And may have some bugs.
+And may have some bugs, or some pendent features.

 # Dependences.
 - Python 3.x.x or higher.